AD4Noobs/site/content/building_a_active_directory/prepare_windows_server/_index.md

 #### The Why

-Currently the server is called something like WIN-ABCDEG12345.
-Not really a name indicating what the porous of this server is now does it right?
+Currently the server is called something like `WIN-ABCDEG12345`.
+Not really a name indicating what the purpose of this server is now does it right?
 This is fine if you have 2 or 3 servers, but once you are part of a large IT team and have over 100 servers this can get quite confusing.
 Therefore its important to rename servers to a name that clearly defines their function.
 In this case since it's the first DC we can call it DC01.

+{{% notice note %}}
-In a production environment it's recommended to prefix this name with a company/domain abbreviation, such as TFLJPP-DC01.
+In a production environment I'd recommended to prefix this name with a company/domain abbreviation, such as `TFLJPP-DC01`.
 But for this small lab DC01 is fine.
+{{% /notice %}}

 #### The how

-Open the file explorer and right click on 'This PC' and choose 'properties'.
-Then click on 'Change Settings' and 'Change'.
+Open the file explorer and right click on `This PC` and choose `Properties`.
+Then click on `Change Settings` and `Change`.
 Here you can update the computer name to DC01.
 Now click on Ok twice and close.
 You will then be prompted to reboot the server.

 ![](change_computer_name.gif)